 Any candidate who wishes to obtain an additional UG degree not involving any practical shall be permitted to do so and such a candidate shall join a college in the III year of the course and he/she shall be permitted to appear for part III alone by granting exemption from appearing Part I, Part II, Part IV and Part V and common allied subjects (if any), already passed by the candidate.
-And a candidate desirous to obtain an additional UG degree involving practical shall be [permitted to do so and such candidate shall join a college in the II year of the course and he/she be permitted to appear for Part III alone by granting exemption from appearing for Part I, Part IV and so and such candidate shall join a college in the II year of the course and he/she be permitted to appear for Part III alone by granting exemption from appearing for Part I, Part IV and Part V and the common allied subjects.
+And a candidate desirous to obtain an additional UG degree involving practical shall be [permitted to do so and such candidate shall join a college in the II year of the course and he/she be permitted to appear for Part III alone by granting exemption from appearing for Part I, Part II, Part IV and Part V and the common allied subjects.
 If any, already passed.
 Such candidates should obtain exemption from the university by paying a fee of Rs.500/-.

-b) The following is for students admitted prior to 2008-09 :
+b) The following is for students admitted prior to 2008-09:

 Any candidate who wishes to obtain an additional UG degree not involving any practical shall be permitted to do so and such a candidate shall join a college in the III year of the course and he/she shall be permitted to appear for part III alone by granting exemption from appearing Part I, Part IV and Part V and common allied subjects (if any), already passed by the candidate.
-And a candidate desirous to obtain an additional UG degree involving practical shall be [permitted to do so and such candidate shall join a college in the II year of the course and he/she be permitted to appear for Part III alone by granting exemption from appearing for Part I, Part II, Part IV and Part V and the common allied subjects.
+And a candidate desirous to obtain an additional UG degree involving practical shall be [permitted to do so and such candidate shall join a college in the II year of the course and he/she be permitted to appear for Part III alone by granting exemption from appearing for Part I, Part IV and Part V and the common allied subjects.
 If any, already passed.
 Such candidates should obtain exemption from the university by paying a fee of Rs.500/-.